agermanidis/SnapchatBot/README.md

 # SnapchatBot: Python library for building bots that live on Snapchat

 Introducing SnapchatBot, an easy way to program Snapchat accounts to do anything you want.
-SnapchatBot can be used to easily create image-based notification services, chatbots, search interfaces, and any kind of intelligent agent that uses picture messages as its interaction mode.
+SnapchatBot can be used to create image-based notification services, chatbots, search interfaces, and any kind of intelligent agent that uses picture messages as its interaction mode.

 ## Bots Included